Textualize/textualize-see/README.md

 Think of `see` as the terminal equivalent of double-clicking a file on the desktop.

 The configuration is flexible enough that `see` can run a different command depending on the directory.
-For instance you might want to a different command to display `.html` files (in reality, template files) in a Django project.
+For instance you might want a different command to display `.html` files in a Django project (which are in reality template files), than elsewhere on your system.

-While the default is to *view* the file, you can also request different actions, such as "edit", "format", "print" etc.
+While the default is to *view* the file, you can request different actions, such as "edit", "format", "print" etc.

 ## Install